 The school education system is not a complete failure of course, but its failure to ensure 100% of literacy is significant.
-Did you know that a staggering 47% of Australians are functionally illiterate and innumerate? (i)
+Did you know that a staggering 47% of the Australian population is functionally illiterate and innumerate? (i)

 In 2018, the Federal Education Minister, Simon Birmingham described Australia’s educational decline ‘a real worry’ when responding to a report in The Guardian:

 ‘Australian children are lagging behind when it comes to developing basic skills in primary school but they are staying in school for longer.

 The Australian Research Alliance for Children and Youth’s five-year snapshot, released on Sunday, shows Australia ranks 35th out of 40 OECD countries on preschool attendance, although the number of four- and five-year-olds who attend has dropped in recent years.

 It also shows three in 10 year 4 students aren’t meeting minimum numeracy standards while one in four are below standard in science and one in five are not at the required reading level.’ (ii)

 Blame for these low literacy levels has generally been assigned to the fluctuating nature of early childhood and government funding.
 But might the literacy toolset being provided to Australian teachers be the real culprit?
 Are teachers inadequately trained to teach literacy?